 Here is one strategy I have used when dealing with many trays of food.
 If you have a trunk that is lined and ready to be loaded: Start the first layer of the heaviest trays (mostly rice, pasta, potatoes, meats…) and have all trays positioned going in the same direction.

 The 2nd layer of lighter trays (breads, vegetables, salads etc..) are then stacked perpendicular on the top of the first layer of trays.
 This crisscross stacking distributes the weight of the trays and will hopefully limit the leakage.

 The donor or recipient has requested a change in schedule.
 What should I do?

-Please convey the message immediately to firstname.lastname@example.org or call 415-826-6903.
+Please convey the message immediately to firstname.lastname@example.org.
 This is especially helpful during any government or religious holidays and seasonal celebrations.
-Also, please encourage the Donor and the Recipient to access their account with their email and password and manage their vacation time or cancellation of food run at www.peninsulafoodrunners.org
+Also, please let the Donor and the Recipient know that they can access their account with their email and password and manage their vacation time or cancellation of food runs at www.peninsulafoodrunners.org

 What should I do if I cannot get in touch with the contact person at the Recipient location?